Open Banking Payments: What's Actually Shipping in 2026

 HMRC tax payments.
 The UK government actively promotes Pay by Bank for tax payments.
 No surprise: government has no conversion optimization concerns, and saving 0.35-0.5% processing cost on billions in annual tax payments has material value.

-What isn’t working: general e-commerce checkout.
-Despite multiple “Pay by Bank” checkout integrations from Plaid, TrueLayer, and GoCardless, consumer adoption in retail checkout remains below 5% where it’s offered.
-The redirect friction is the ceiling.
+What isn't working yet: general e-commerce checkout.
+Despite multiple "Pay by Bank" checkout integrations from Plaid, TrueLayer, and GoCardless, consumer adoption in retail checkout remains below 5% where it's offered.
+The redirect friction is the ceiling — but that ceiling is now being tested at scale: Amazon UK switched on Pay by Bank at checkout in February 2026 via TrueLayer, and eBay followed the same month.
+If pay-by-bank holds share at the largest retail checkouts, the sub-5% figure has room to move; if not, the friction argument stands.

-EU — PSD3 Delays and What It Actually Changes
+EU — PSD3 Agreed, and What It Actually Changes

 PSD2 PISP in the EU has been disappointing relative to its mandate.
 The problem: the regulation required banks to provide APIs for PISP access, but did not specify quality standards for those APIs.
 The result is 200+ bank APIs across EU27 with inconsistent availability, inconsistent data fields, and inconsistent authentication flows.
 Some bank APIs have uptime rates below 90%.
 PISP providers building on EU bank APIs spend more time handling API failures than processing payments.

 Until transposition, EU PISP remains operationally unreliable in most markets outside the Nordics (where bank API quality is higher) and the Netherlands (where iDEAL effectively is PISP, with approximately 70–73% e-commerce checkout share as of 2025, per Currence/iDEAL data).
-For operators entering the EU market, PISP is a secondary payment method at best until 2027.
+For operators entering the EU market, PISP is a secondary payment method at best until PSR's API requirements take effect in 2028.

 Australia — CDR Action Initiation and PayTo